Base choice

 Official city portal used as the city-level source anchor for visitor context.

-National Forest Park should lead the page.
-Tianmen Mountain and the Glass Bridge are separate decisions because tickets, transfers, weather, and queue strategy differ.
+National Forest Park or Wulingyuan should lead the scenery plan if the traveler has a full day.
+Tianmen Mountain is closer to the city and works better as its own checked day.
+Zhangjiajie Grand Canyon and the bridge are separate decisions because transfers, tickets, weather, and queue strategy differ.

-Keep advice practical: expect Hunan spice, use hotel breakfast, carry snacks, and do not depend on scenic-area meals for comfort.
+Keep advice practical: use hotel breakfast, carry snacks, and plan a simple Hunan-style meal near the hotel after the mountain day.
+Do not depend on scenic-area meals for comfort if the traveler is tired, vegetarian, allergy-sensitive, or spice-shy.

 At a glance